 A paper mache horn for class A audio.

 Here, in Portland Oregon, we love our music, so whether you own a three watt, class A triode, a 10 watt mosfet follower--or anything in between--it is critical to compliment your sound system with high-efficiency transducers and horns if you desire realistic, powerful sound.
-Over the years, I've developed a paper mache, tractrix horn that coaxes every nuance these amps can deliver, thus enhancing the musical presentation as if the musician were in your home.

-Fabricated with a thirty inch mouth and a body that's twenty-three inches deep (two inch throat version), this horn can carry five-plus octaves of lush, silky music and harmonics, and with a dozen layers of paper mache for support (think ultra density, high grade plywood), it's well dampened--no ringing, or metallic ilk to jar the nerves.
-The best part: everything sounds good, whether it be home theater, jazz, folk or rock.
-This horn also works well with one inch compression drivers -- you might have noticed the TAD 2002 on the horn, above.
+Fabricated with a thirty inch mouth and a body that's twenty-three inches deep (two inch throat version), this horn can carry five-plus octaves of lush, silky music and harmonics.
+Fabricated with a dozen layers of paper mache for support (think ultra density, high grade plywood), it's well dampened--no ringing, or metallic ilk to jar the nerves--but not overly dampened with the likes of plaster, stone, etc. that sound, to me, like a laser drilling out the eardrums.
+I've learned through years of experimentation that the perfect medium for a horn isn't always the hardest, the densest, or the strongest.
+There has to be a certain amount of "give", but this has to be accomplished without adding distortion.
+Most importantly, everything must sound good, whether it be home theater, jazz, folk or rock.

 In the picture, below, you can see the RTA frequency range of a pair of two inch throat paper horns with stock JBL 2446 compression drivers operating in stereo format.
 This test was taken at the listening position, eighteen feet from the horns, with my Behringer Ultra Curve EQ using a calibrated ECM-8000 test microphone running on a thirty-five foot XLR cable.
 You'll notice that I have decent performance from 315hz to 8000hz with a gradual falling off thereafter due to room anomalies.
 The sub-harmonic noise on the left of the screen is from the road construction taking place a mile down the road.